-This setting controls whether or not SIP Endpoint SDK should re-register itself when receiving a mismatched IP address in the received parameter of a REGISTER response.
-This helps resolve the case where SIP Endpoint SDK for .NET has multiple network interfaces and obtains the wrong local IP address.
+This setting controls whether or not SIP Endpoint SDK should re-register itself when receiving an IP address (in the received parameter of a REGISTER response) that is different from the address supplied in the Contact header and does not match any local network interfaces.
 A value of 0 (default) disables this feature and a value of 1 enables re-registration.